-The mtools suite is "a collection of utilities to access MS-DOS disks from GNU and Unix without mounting them".
-It can be used to create floppy disk images and directly copy files to them.
-The mtools package is available on many Linux distributions, as well as macOS Homebrew.
+The mtools suite is "a collection of utilities to access MS-DOS disks from GNU and Unix without mounting them."
+With mtools you can create floppy disk images and copy files to the image.
+The resulting image can be mounted in 86Box. mtools can be installed via homebrew on macOS and is available in the standard package repositories on linux.